JordanMartinez/purescript-to-haskell/04-Syntax/03-Function-and-Pattern-Matching.md

 ### List and Array Pattern Matching

 PureScript's `[]` pattern matching syntax works only on `Array`s.
 Haskell's works on `List`s, but can be made to work on any `Sequence`-like data structure if one enables the `OverloadedLists` language extension.
+Moreover, PureScript does not allow the usage of `1 : Nil` in the pattern matching of a list whereas Haskell does.

 ```purescript
 array :: Array Int -> String